Common chronic diseases and cancers in Dubai and the UAE

 - Glucose-6-phosphate dehydrogenase deficiency (G6PD)

-At least 8.5% of the country’s population carries the thalassemia gene.
-These numbers contribute to the government’s mandatory premarital screening, which has helped reduce the number of new cases since its implementation.
-While generic screening of thalassemia costs DH 120, the cost of treatment is DH 35,000 each year.
-Likewise, a three-month folic acid course that costs around DH 30 can help prevent the risk of neural tube defects while neural tube defect treatments cost DH 730,000.
+While generic screening of thalassemia costs DH 120 (approx 33 USD), the cost of treatment is DH 35,000 (approx9529 USD) each year.
+Likewise, a three-month folic acid course that costs around DH 30 (approx 8 USD) can help prevent the risk of neural tube defects, which generally cost around DH 730,000 (approx 198,753 USD) for treatments.

-Many chronic conditions are caused by risk behaviors, which means healthy lifestyle choices can reduce your chances of getting a chronic disease.
-Plus, changes such as quitting smoking, eating healthy, and getting regular exercise will improve your overall quality of life.
 To prevent chronic diseases or detect them early on, it’s imperative to visit your doctor for preventative services on a regular basis.
 In fact, getting recommended screenings is one of the most fundamental things you can do for your health.

-Prioritize your health with Pacific Prime Dubai
+Prioritize Your Health with Pacific Prime Dubai

-Health insurance allows you to put your health first by giving you access to a large network of medical professionals, facilities, and more.
-Whether you’re looking for health insurance in Dubai or globally, Pacific Prime Dubai is your broker of choice.
 With over 20 years in the insurance industry, we have the knowledge and expertise to help you get the right plan for your unique requirements.
 Compare plans from the top insurance companies in the UAE with our free plan comparison tool or contact us for impartial advice today!

-- 2023 Guide to Mandatory Health Insurance in Dubai - 15th September 2023
+- A Guide to the Labor Market in Dubai for Expats - 26th September 2024

 Comments